Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

 \begin{proof} Clearly, if $s_{r+1}'=s_{r+1}''$, then the entire $(r+1)^\nth$ diagonal is identical.
-Hence, assume that $W_{j,r+1-j}(S')= W_{j,r+1-j}(S'')$.
-By Corollary \ref{determined}, this also fixes the value for every non-determined entry in the diagonal.
-Furthermore, by definition the values on the top row cannot be determined, which completes the proof. \end{proof}
+Assume conversely that $W_{j,r+1-j}( \mathbf{S}')= W_{j,r+1-j}( \mathbf{S}'')$ but that one has not decided on the values of $s_{r+1}'$ and $s_{r+1}''$.
+Applying Lemma \ref{detlem}, shows that this also fixes the value for every non-determined entry in the diagonal.
+Furthermore, by the definition of the number wall the values on the row zero cannot be determined (as every entry in row $-1$ is equal to 1), which completes the proof. \end{proof}

-\begin{remark} That $t$-LC (and hence $p(t)$-LC from Theorem \ref{mainresult}) are false over infinite fields $\mathbb{K}$ (originally established by Mathan and Teulié in \cite{padic}) is an immediate consequence of Lemma \ref{determined}.
-Indeed, if the sequence $(s_i)_{1\le i \le r}$ over $\mathbb{K}$ has no windows in its number wall, every entry on the $(r+1)^\nth$ diagonal is free.
-Now, Lemma \ref{determined} shows there are infinite choices for $s_{1+r}$ that do not create any windows.
-A simple induction beginning with any nonzero sequence of length one generates a counterexample to $t$-LC. \end{remark}
+\begin{remark} That $t$-LC (and hence $P(t)$-LC from Theorem \ref{mainresult}) is false when $\F_q$ is infinite (originally established by de Mathan and Teulié in \cite{padic}) is an immediate consequence of Lemma \ref{detlem}.
+Indeed, if the sequence $(s_i)_{1\le i \le r}$ over $\F_q$ has no zero entries in its finite number wall, then every entry on the $(r+1)^\nth$ diagonal is free.
+Now, Lemma \ref{detlem} shows there are infinite choices for $s_{r+1}$ that do not create a zero entry on the $(r+1)^\nth$ diagonal.
+A simple induction beginning with any nonzero sequence of length one generates a counterexample to $t$-LC. \end{remark} Given an open window in a finite number wall, denoted $\mathcal{W}$, Corollary \ref{diag} implies there is a unique extension to the generating sequence that extends $\mathcal{W}$ into a window of a given size.

-Lemma \ref{determined} explains when a finite sequence can be extended by one digit to obtain a particular value in the number wall.
-In practice, finite sequences are not extended one digit at a time, but instead by arbitrarily many digits at once.
-The next subsection proves results about how many ways this can be done whilst preserving certain properties of the number wall.